DHHuji/qualifying-wikipedia-articles/README.md

 The project is led by Dr. Rona Aviram.
 The presented code is written by Nika Faynberg with support of ChatGPT.

-We have composed 3 scripts, all available also in our github:
+We have composed 3 scripts:

-I. Wikidata classifier
-  1) With existing article list: 17/10 WikiData_properties_for_manual_corpus.ipynb
+  1) Wikidata classifier with existing article list: 17/10 WikiData_properties_for_manual_corpus.ipynb
-  2) Creating a new corpus (based on the corpus builder): Corpus builder + WikiData_properties_code1710.ipynb
+  2) Wikidata classifier with creating a new corpus (based on the corpus builder): Corpus builder + WikiData_properties_code1710.ipynb

-II.
-Section extractor and edit counts per section: 19/11 Extraction_of_sections_diff_and_plots.ipynb
+  3) Section extractor and edit counts per section: 19/11 Extraction_of_sections_diff_and_plots.ipynb